-Getting help at home is one thing, but if your pet gets injured while you’re traveling, you’ll want to find a nearby pet ER.
+Getting help when you’re home is one thing.
+But if your pet gets injured or sick while you’re traveling, you might need to find a nearby pet ER.
 Emergency medicine for pets is as sophisticated as the human medical system.

 A full-service emergency provider can also provide follow-up care to your pet during their recovery.

 Honey injured her paw early on a weekend morning, so I searched for veterinarians in the Hampton Roads area on GoPetFriendly.com and found an office near the marina where Honey and I had been staying.
-Thanks to a pet-friendly cab driver, I didn’t have to carry Honey the three miles to the vet!
+Thanks to a pet friendly cab driver, I didn’t have to carry Honey the three miles to the vet!

-Even vet offices open 24 hours prefer you call before you arrive.
+Even vet offices that are open 24 hours prefer you call before you arrive.
 In a life-threatening emergency, it gives them time to prepare.
 If you need to stop bleeding or induce vomiting in your pet and time is of the essence, the emergency vet will walk you through it on the telephone.